WAWI-Official/WAWI-Solana-Token/TREASURY.md

-# WAWI Treasury Governance
+# WAWI Treasury Management

 ## Multi-Signature Protection

-The WAWI treasury is secured by industry-standard multi-signature infrastructure to protect community funds and ensure transparent governance.
+The WAWI treasury is secured by industry-standard multi-signature infrastructure to protect community funds and ensure transparent management.

 ---